 The safest method of discontinuing use of Prozac is under direct care of a medical professional.
 The mental health conditions treated by the drug are serious and require continued treatment.

-Current research suggests that Prozac is not addictive.
+Current research suggests that taking fluoxetine will not cause physical addiction.
 Therefore, there is little information on treatment and few resources available on the topic.

 Talk to your doctor if you are concerned about possible addiction and if you have a history of drug abuse.
 There are many different SSRIs available to treat a wide variety of mental health conditions, and switching medication may help.

-Talk with your doctor today about Prozac use and possible treatment alternative options.
+If you or a loved one is struggling with Prozac abuse, or not seeing positive results, speak with your doctor today about Prozac use and treatment options.

 Food and Drug Administration.
 “Prozac (fluoxetine hydrochloride) capsules label.”
 FDA, https://www.accessdata.fda.gov/drugsatfda_docs/label/2011/018936s091lbl.pdf